A Latent Variable Model for Relational Events with Multiple Receivers: A multiplicative latent factor model for relational events with multiple receivers

-where $\textbf{x}_{sir}$ is a factor of observed predictor variables (e.g., exogenous or endogenous), $\bm\beta$ contains the unknown coefficients that quantify the relative importance of these predictor variables, the random effect $b_r$ quantifies the average popularity of actor $r$ as a receiver, $\textbf{u}_r$ is a vector containing the $Q$ latent variables of actor $r$ as a receiver, $\textbf{v}_s$ is a vector containing the $Q$ latent variables of actor $s$ as sender, and $\textbf{w}_{si}$ is a vector containing the $Q$ latent variables of message $i$ by sender $s$.
-The three types of latent variables are assumed to be independent a priori.
+where $\textbf{x}_{aia'}$ is a vector of $K$ observed predictor variables (e.g., exogenous or endogenous), $\bm\beta$ contains the $K$ unknown coefficients that quantify the relative importance of these predictor variables, the random effect $b_{a'}$ quantifies the average popularity of actor $a'$ as a receiver, which follows a normal distribution with mean $\mu_b$ and variance $\sigma^2_b$, $\textbf{u}_{a'}$ is a vector containing the $Q$ latent variables of actor $a'$ as a receiver, $\textbf{v}_a$ is a vector containing the $Q$ latent variables of actor $a$ as sender, and $\textbf{w}_{ai}$ is a vector containing the $Q$ latent variables of message $i$ by sender $a$.

 Each latent variable can be viewed as a theme or topic on which an actor can be (in)active as a sender or as a receiver, or which is (not) important in a message.
-If a latent variable is large in absolute value and of the same (opposite) sign for a sender actor and a potential receiver actor, it becomes likely (unlikely) for the sender to include this potential receiver in the receiver set in a message.
-Furthermore the inner product of the latent vectors imply that the multiplicative function is added for the different latent dimensions, i.e., $\textbf{u}_r^{\top}\textbf{v}_s=u_{r1}v_{s1}+\ldots+u_{rQ}v_{sQ}$.
-A similar rational applies to the latent variable of a potential receiver $\textbf{u}_r$ and the latent variable of a message $\textbf{w}_{s,i}$.
-For example, if a latent variable of an actor as a receiver is large in absolute value and of the same (opposite) sign as the latent variable of the sent message, then it becomes likely (unlikely) for the actor to become a receiver of the message.
+If a latent variable of actor $a$ as sender, $v_{aq}$, is large in absolute value and of the same (opposite) sign as the latent variable of a potential receiver actor $a'$, $u_{a'q}$, it becomes likely (unlikely) for the sender to include this potential receiver in the receiver set.
+Furthermore the inner product of the latent vectors imply that the multiplicative function is added for the different latent dimensions, i.e., $\textbf{u}_{a'}^{\top}\textbf{v}_a=u_{a'1}v_{a1}+\ldots+u_{a'Q}v_{aQ}$.
+Similarly, if a latent variable of message $i$, $w_{aiq}$, is large in absolute sense and of the same (opposite) sign as the latent variable of a potential receiver actor, $u_{a'q}$, it becomes likely (unlikely) to include this potential receiver in the receiver set of message $i$.
+By also including a latent variable for each message, the suitability scores of the potential receivers are not conditionally independent given the latent variables of the sender and the potential receivers, the fixed effects, and the random popularity effects.
+Finally note that by assuming different latent variables of each actor as a receiver and as a sender, the model allows for different roles of an actor as a receiver and as a sender on the latent topics.
+Based on the fitted model to the data at hand, it can be investigated of course how strong the latent variables of the actors as senders and as receivers correlate with each other.